ThewApp/speedlify-actions/README.md

 # Speedlify + GitHub Actions

 This repository demonstrates how you can configure GitHub Actions `workflow` to **continuously measure your website Lighthouse score** by using speedlify + GitHub actions for free.
 Then you can deploy to any _static hosting_.
+Read more in my [blog post](https://www.thewdhanat.com/blog/monitor-lighthouse-score-with-speedlify-+-github-actions/).

 ## Motivations